suhanree/network-recommender/README.md

 recommendation systems (recommenders) have become very popular.
-Recommenders try to match certain *items* to specific *users*, based on existing information, and usually show recommended items to users in their web interface.
+Recommenders try to match certain *items* to specific *users*, based on existing information, and usually show recommended items to users in their web interfaces.

-If there exist user attributes and item attributes, those information can be arranged in a shared space (featurization) so that user-item *distances* can be used to find out how well they match (content-based methods).
+If user attributes and item attributes exist, those information can be arranged in a shared space, so that user-item *distances* can be used to find out how well they match (content-based methods).

-If there exist ratings (usually in the scale of 1 to 5) given by users for certain items, recommenders try to predict unknown ratings using past ratings.
+If ratings (usually, in values of 1 to 5) given by users for items exist, recommenders try to predict unknown ratings using past ratings to recommend items to users.
 An easiest method is to use average predictions for a given user-item pair (biases of users and/or items can be considered, in addition).
-But that might not be good enough, because we know that all users are not the same; rather we users are quite diverse with many unique characteristics.
+But that might not be good enough, because we know that users are not the same; rather we users are quite diverse with many unique characteristics.
-Then what we can do is using the user attributes to group users, and then use members of the same group of the user for predicting ratings (demographic filtering).
+Then one thing we can do is using the user attributes to group users, and then use members of the same group for predicting ratings (demographic filtering).

+We can compare users (or items) by looking at similarities between their past ratings to find out similar users (or items) for predictions.
+Or, we can find latent factors using matrix factorization techniques (collaborative filtering).

-This type of methods will give us better predictions compared to using averages, because we are now considering characteristics of diverse users.
+This type of filtering methods will give us better predictions compared to using averages, because we are now considering characteristics of diverse users.
-Or we can compare users (or items) by looking at similarities between their past ratings to find out similar users (or items) for predictions (collaborative filtering).
-Each method has some drawbacks, which we will not go into detail here, and most recommendation systems combine some existing methods to have better results (hybrid models).
+Each method mentioned above has its own drawbacks, which we will not go into detail here, and most recommendation systems combine some existing methods to find better predictions (hybrid models).

 Another recent big trend is the growth and availability of huge social networks that have the information of how users are connected with each other.